mssgill/lsst-dm-stack-dox/measuremergedcoaddsrcs.rst

 - `Doxygen link`_
 .. _Doxygen link: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/classlsst_1_1pipe_1_1tasks_1_1multi_band_1_1_measure_merged_coadd_sources_task.html#MeasureMergedCoaddSourcesTask_

-Deblend sources from master catalog in each coadd seperately and measure.
+Deblend sources from master catalog in each coadd separately and measure.

 Command-line task that uses peaks and footprints from a master catalog to perform deblending and measurement in each coadd.